Batak cuisine: Exotic dishes

-One unusual notorious dish is Pagitpagit that has distinctly pungent aroma.
-The ingredients include a brew of cassava leaves, santan (coconut milk), rimbang (a bitter but non-toxic variety of the nightshade family), flowers of some locally-available plants and some arsik sauce, pork or beef meat, mixed with additional unusual substance — juice from a cow's cud, food that has been digested and regurgitated.
+One unusual notorious dish is Pagit-pagit that has distinctly pungent aroma.
+The ingredients include a brew of cassava leaves, santan (coconut milk), rimbang (a bitter but non-toxic variety of the nightshade family), flowers of some locally available plants and some arsik sauce, pork or beef meat, mixed with additional unusual substance — juice from a cow's cud, food that has been digested and regurgitated.

 Another exotic and rare ingredients is kidu.
 It is the Karo word for white, plump grubs or insect larvae found in sugar palm trees.
 The kidu-kidu sausages are named as such because they look similar to the grubs.
 The grubs are lightly fried to make the outer skin crispy while keeping the inner part juicy, and then briefly cooked in a boiling arsik sauce.

 Beverages

 For the Batak community, tuak (palm liquor) is not just for drinking binges.
 The beverage is mandatory at celebrations, and drinking tuak has become something of a tradition.
 It is a popular traditional alcoholic beverage made from palm wine.
 It is made by fermenting the enau sap.
 Batak Lapo Tuak is a drinking establishment dedicated to serve this traditional alcoholic beverage.
 North Sumatra is also known as coffee production area in Indonesia.
 Coffee variants such as Mandheling is those coffee beans grown in North Sumatran Mandailing region.